6arash6/shell-scripting/exercises/redirection/README.md

 You need to write a couple of scripts that extract some data from the yellow pages.

-The tast is to create 4 scripts:
+Your task is to create 4 scripts:

 ```
 num-doctors.sh